 - Spread: Single Page or Multiple Page Spread

 - Titles Across: How many titles should display horizontally on each page of the template?

 - Titles Down: How many titles should display vertically on each page of the template?

 Once these field are complete, click Save.

-Your newly-created template will drop into the folder in which you’ve placed it — locate it & click on either the name of the template or the Edit/Manage icon to begin working on it.
+Your newly-created template will drop into the folder in which you’ve placed it — locate it and click on either the name of the template or the Edit/Manage icon to begin working on it.

 Your initial view of a template will look something like this.
-Here, you can change the name of the template, create a copy of it, delete it, change the Working Title, and most importantly, begin styling the page and adding design blocks and content blocks, which we’ll explore in detail below.
+Here, you can change the name of the template (by clicking on it), create a copy of it, delete it, change the working title, and most importantly, begin styling the page and adding design Blocks and content blocks, which we’ll explore in detail below.

 To begin designing your template, start by clicking Add Empty Design Block (or Add Saved Snippet — learn more here) to insert your first design block.
 You’ll then be prompted to add your first content block within that design block and can add elements from the Available Elements window.

 Begin selecting elements that you’d like to include in the design block here– design blocks can be made up of more than one content block.
 For example, Title, Subtitle, and Author may all be contained in one design block.